Housing options and homelessness privacy notice

 - Other Local Authorities

-- Other external or partner agencies eg Sunflower Centre, Women’s Aid, Citizens Advice Bureau, Northamptonshire County Council, Social Services, Probation Service, Department for Work and Pensions
+- Other external or partner agencies e.g. Sunflower Centre, Women’s Aid, Citizens Advice Bureau, Social Services, Probation Service, Department for Work and Pensions, Daylight Centre, NHFT, S2S

 - Family Members

-The Council also provides data on homelessness and rough sleeping with the Ministry of Housing, Communities and Local Government
+The Council also provides data on homelessness and rough sleeping to the Department for Levelling Up, Housing and Communities.

-- Any concerns about the use of your personal data in CORE should be addressed to: [email protected]
+Any concerns about the use of your personal data in CORE should be emailed to [email protected].

 5 How long we keep your information for and how we securely dispose of it after use